229 – Seniority, Bids, and Transfers

 b.
 The minimum qualifications required, and any preferred qualifications,

 d.
-The deadline for submission of the requested documents, and
+The deadline for submission of the requested documents.

-4. Applicants who do not meet the minimum qualifications for transfer will not be interviewed or considered for a position.
+3. Applicants who do not meet the minimum qualifications will not be pushed forward by HR for interviews for the position.

-6. Once a job positing is closed, HR will review all applications, identify them either as “qualified” or “not qualified” based upon the posting.
+5. HR will continuously review all applicants and identify candidates either as “qualified” or “not qualified” based upon the posting.
 Once the applicants have been identified as qualified, the applications are then forwarded to the Unit/Division/Bureau requesting to fill the position.

-7. Qualified candidates will be referred to the bureau commander or hiring manager for interviews.
+6. Qualified candidates will be referred to the Bureau Commander or hiring manager for interviews.

 Revision